CARRP

-CARRP (Controlled Application Review and Resolution Program) is a policy within United States Citizenship and Immigration Services (USCIS) that aims to prevent selected individuals from obtaining citizenship or immigration benefits.
-The policy was created in 2008 and mainly targets immigrants from Arab, Middle Eastern, Muslim and South Asian communities., with the top 5 countries being Pakistan, Iraq, India, Iran and Yemen.
-By law, immigration applications must be adjudicated within 180 days but the program introduces a loop of indefinite delays by citing national security or public safety concerns.
+The Controlled Application Review and Resolution Program (CARRP) is a policy within United States Citizenship and Immigration Services (USCIS) that aims to prevent selected individuals from obtaining citizenship or immigration benefits.
+The policy was created in 2008 and mainly targets immigrants from Arab, Middle Eastern, Muslim and South Asian communities, with the top 5 countries being Pakistan, Iraq, India, Iran and Yemen.
+By law, immigration applications must be adjudicated within 180 days, but the program introduces a loop of indefinite delays by citing national security or public safety concerns.
+Applications for naturalization, lawful permanent residency, and asylum are the most common selections for CARRP processing.

 Placement of applications into the program depends on a number of subjective factors and associations such as monetary remittances into middle-eastern countries, loose associations through social media or contact with individuals suspected of being involved in terroristic activities, or unsubstantiated allegations sent to immigration authorities by people opposed to the individuals' immigration efforts.

-To date, close to 42,000 people have had their US immigration applications blacklisted through the CARRP program.
+As of 2019, close to 42,000 people have had their US immigration applications blacklisted through the CARRP program.
+While the program has operated largely covertly, the ACLU has compiled a library of documents on the policy obtained through Freedom of Information Act (FOIA) requests.

+Currently, the only known remedy is for individuals to sue the involved agencies in federal court.
+CARRP has been undergoing litigation since 2017.
+As of 2022, USCIS put a moratorium on denials of green card and naturalization applications while the program works its way through the courts.
+In January 2025, a federal court found that the program was "arbitrary and capricious" and that USCIS had failed to justify the policy's creation, but that the plaintiffs had failed to prove that the policy violated the 14th Amendment.

+CARRP Processing

+Identifying "national security concerns"

+CARRP divides concerns into "Known or Suspected Terrorists" (KSTs) and "not-Known or Suspected Terrorists" (non-KSTs).

+To be considered a KST, a person must have been previously identified as the federal government as a security threat and put on the Terrorist Screening Database.

+USCIS relies on three categories of indicators to determine if an applicant is a non-KST.